Passive Solar Greenhouse Planner

 Glazing Comparison

 All five glazing types compared side by side.
 Data from Rob Avis / Verge Permaculture and 2025 Vancouver Island pricing.
-Swell builds with 16mm triple-wall polycarbonate minimum and 25mm five-cell as our preferred spec.
+Swell Farms builds with 8mm twin-wall polycarbonate as standard.
+16mm and 25mm options available for year-round no-freeze builds.

 Property 8mm Twin-wall Poly Budget 16mm Triple-wall Poly Recommended 25mm Five-cell Poly Preferred Double Low-E Glass Single Glass Not Recommended PE Film Double Inflated